kaschau/sempy/README.md

 ![Point Eddys](./References/readme/points.gif)

-As each point on the inlet plane is unaffected by the other points on the inlet plane, and the synthetic eddys are static, we processes groups of inlet points in parallel.
+As each point on the inlet plane is independent of the other points on the inlet plane, and the synthetic eddys are static, we processes groups of inlet points in parallel.
 We store the discrete inlet signal as cubic polynomial coefficient allowing reconstruction of the signal at arbitrary time steps at run time.

 You then can view the inlet fluctuations superimposed onto a predefined profile.
 ![Animation](./References/readme/U.gif)